P. J. Jules: College career

 Jules posted 14 tackles as a freshman at Southern Illinois in 2019, mainly on special teams.
 He then had 17 tackles in the 2020 season and was named honorable mention All-Missouri Valley Football Conference (MVFC) in 2021 after posting 74 tackles and six pass breakups in 13 games.
 He also recorded a 41-yard interception return touchdown against Kansas State during the 2021 season.
 He was named second-team All-MVFC in 2022, when he was the team leader in both tackles (66) and pass breakups.
 As a senior in 2023, Jules led the Salukis with 111 tackles and 11 pass breakups along with posting 13 tackles-for-loss, being named first-team FCS All-American.
 He was also sixth in voting for the Buck Buchanan Award as the best FCS defensive player nationally.
 After the season, Jules was invited to the Hula Bowl.

 Professional career

 After going unselected in the 2024 NFL draft, Jules signed with the Cincinnati Bengals as an undrafted free agent.
 He was waived on August 27, 2024, then re-signed to the practice squad the following day.
 After spending the entire season on the practice squad, he signed a reserve/future contract with the Bengals on January 7, 2025.

-He was a standout performer for the Bengals in training camp and preseason in 2025.
+Jules was a standout performer for the Bengals in training camp and preseason in 2025.
+He made 14 appearances for Cincinnati during the regular season, recording 18 combined tackles.

+On January 5, 2026, the Bengals signed Jules to a one-year contract extension.